 - Business Expenses

-> The second important metric is the cost of running and managing your small business.
-It involves the cost of goods sold as well as the overhead costs related with your business.
-These costs include utilities bills, wage, subscriptions, insurances, equipment and supplies, rent, lease, electricity etc. Having control of your business expenses is vital to effective management of your finances.
+The second important metric is the cost of running and managing your small business.
+It involves the cost of goods sold as well as the overhead costs related to your business.
+These costs include utility bills, wage, subscriptions, insurances, equipment and supplies, rent, lease, electricity etc. Having control of your business expenses is vital to effective management of your finances.

-> - Business Cash Flow
+- Business Cash Flow

 There’s an old saying that “cash is king” and this means cash flow is the blood that keeps the heart of the your business kingdom pumping.
 Cash flow is the third most critical component of success for your small business.
 Without it, profits are meaningless and achieving a positive cash flow does not come by chance.
 You have to work at it.
 For this, you need to undertake cash flow analysis to ensure you have enough cash every month to cover your obligations in the coming month.